-Genetic factors for familial early onset Alzheimer's disease
+Genetic factors for familial young onset Alzheimer's disease

-A small number of families worldwide have a genetic fault in a gene called amyloid precursor protein (APP), which affects production of the protein amyloid.
-Amyloid build-up in the brain has been linked to Alzheimer's disease.

-- A slightly larger number of families carry a fault in a gene called presenilin-1 leading to early onset familial Alzheimer's disease. - A very small group of families has a fault in a gene called presenilin-2 causing early onset familial Alzheimer's disease.
+- A small number of families worldwide have a genetic fault in a gene called amyloid precursor protein (APP), which affects production of the protein amyloid.
+Amyloid build-up in the brain has been linked to Alzheimer's disease. - A slightly larger number of families carry a fault in a gene called presenilin-1 leading to young onset familial Alzheimer's disease. - A very small group of families has a fault in a gene called presentiin-2 causing young onset familial Alzheimer's disease.